An angel painted on the medieval ceiling of Saint Peter's Church in Thanet, Kent, England stockphoto by John RochaCaption:

 I do understand that they have their uses.

-However, the nave of this church was dark and I wanted to highlight the craftsmanship and the colour of the ceiling paintings.
+However, the nave of this church was dark and I wanted to highlight the craftsmanship and the colour of the ceiling paintings and this angel in particular.

 For this I decided to use a 75-300mm IS Canon zoom on my Canon D5 Mark 11.